vyasrc/Shortest-Path-Astar-Algorithm/README.md

 Algorithm :-

 OPEN // the set of nodes to be evaluated.
 ClOSED // the set of nodes already evaluated.
 add the start node to OPEN
+loop
+ >  current = node in OPEN with the lowest f_cost